 Here’s the thing.
 I’m sure Facebook will make some nifty app that lets you change your profile picture blue, and I’m sure #lightitupblue will be trending on twitter.
 Guess what?
 Being a social media activist who doesn’t understand the cause truly doesn’t help anyone.
 It certainly doesn’t help autistic people or their families.

 Instead of posting a status or using that hashtag, why not donate to an autism organization?
-Why not actually support a local family who has a child with autism?
+Why not actually support a local family who has an autistic child?
 Posting on social media about “awareness” does absolutely nothing to help anyone.
 Sorry to break it to you.

 [Editing to clarify, social media can be an effective part of activism.
 I am referring to people who do nothing for a cause and don’t care about a cause until it’s the popular thing to do on Facebook.]